-- You never feel sure of where you stand with your partner; you feel you’re in a constant state of uncertainty and anxiety.
+- You never feel sure of where you stand with your partner, which leaves you in a perpetual state of uncertainty and anxiety.

-- You feel that you just don’t know how to make him/her happy.
+- You feel that you just don’t know how to make your partner happy.
+You try hard, but nothing seems to work, at least not for long.

-- You may frequently feel angry and resentful toward your partner, yet are not allowed to express it.
-Communication feels restricted or even forbidden, causing feelings of extreme frustration and even hostility.
+- You may frequently feel angry and resentful toward your partner, although you may not know why.
+Expressing negative thoughts and emotions feels restricted or even forbidden, at times causing you to experience extreme frustration and even hostility.

 - You feel inadequate.
 You don’t feel as good about yourself as you did before the relationship.